Guide

 Admin panel

-Search, set LLM personality, control who has access, create groups, see notes others have written, share the diagram, and download the content.
+Search, set LLM personality, control who has access, create groups, see notes others have written, share the whiteboard, and download the content.

 Step 3